Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

 \baselineskip=5.0ex

-{ \bf Abstract} The fragment molecular orbital (FMO) method is one of the popular methods to efficiently treat macromolecular systems by dividing the system of interest into small fragments based on embedding under the electrostatic potential (ESP).
-Such a fragmentation method has the potential advantage of making the circuit flat in quantum chemical calculations on quantum computers.
-In this study, we used a GPU-accelerated quantum simulator (cuQuantum) to perform the electron correlation part of the FMO calculation as a unitary coupled-cluster singles and doubles (UCCSD) with the variational quantum eigensolver (VQE), using hydrogen-bonded systems (FH)$_3$ and (FH)$_2$-H$_2$O as testbeds.
-From the numerical simulations, we found that the Trotter decomposition of the UCCSD ansatz breaks the orbital-invariance condition, and it can yield different total energies for symmetrically equivalent molecules.
-We also observed that the Trotterized UCCSD does not satisfy the size-consistency, which is an essential requirement in the FMO scheme, when the molecular orbitals delocalized to dimers are used.
-The GPU acceleration was substantial for the simulations with larger numbers of qubits, and it was about a factor of 5.8--7.5 for 18 qubit systems.
+{ \bf Abstract} The fragment molecular orbital (FMO) scheme is one of the popular fragmentation-based methods and has the potential advantage of making the circuit flat in quantum chemical calculations on quantum computers.
+In this study, we used a GPU-accelerated quantum simulator (cuQuantum) to perform the electron correlation part of the FMO calculation as unitary coupled-cluster singles and doubles (UCCSD) with the variational quantum eigensolver (VQE) for hydrogen-bonded (FH)$_3$ and (FH)$_2$-H$_2$O systems with the STO-3G basis set.
+VQE-UCCD calculations were performed using both canonical and localized MO sets, and the results were examined from the point of view of size-consistency and orbital-invariance affected by the Trotter error.
+It was found that the use of localized MO leads to better results, especially for (FH)$_2$-H$_2$O. The GPU acceleration was substantial for the simulations with larger numbers of qubits, and was about a factor of 6.7--7.7 for 18 qubit systems.